Saniya Sethi

 Physical Disabilities - Long-term conditions affecting a particular area of a person's body, limiting their physical functioning, mobility or stamina.

 We decided on these impairments as they are the most common among individuals in society.
-We also focused on assessing the home page, browsing page, and product page as we felt they were the pages users were most likely to visit.
+We also focused on assessing the home page, browsing page, and product page, as based on the insights, they were the pages users were more likely to visit.

-To give the evaluation a direction, we utilised the following principles to guide us along:
+To help us think about the different ways people interact with digital content, we utilised the following principles to guide us along:

 Perceivable